-If you are just starting your investing career and you are focused on achieving your goal of owning apartments or even if you are a seasoned investor who has purchased apartments in the past and always felt like the other parties controlled the process – this event is for you.
+If you are just starting your investing career and you are focused on achieving your goal of owning apartments or even if you are a seasoned investor who has purchased apartments in the past and always felt like the other parties controlled the process – this training is for you.

 As an attorney specializing in working with multifamily investors, I have been involved in many deals and I have seen the new investors make mistakes that they just did not need to had they just understood how to remain in control of the acquisition process.

 During the on-line training, you will learn how to draft Letters of Intent that sale through the closing process, you will learn what every paragraph in the Purchase and Sale Agreement means and how it impacts the process.
 Then you will learn what to do to uncover hidden "bombs and minefields" that the Seller and brokers put out for you so that, in the end, you own a great multifamily property

 During the eight hours of training, we will take you through the entire process.
 It’s all about the Flow of the Transaction and you will learn how to “Control the Flow Like a Pro”.

 You have probably heard that there are three phases of Due Diligence in any multifamily deal, Legal, Physical and Financial.
 But how do these three phases come together to help you determine whether you have a great deal or not?